 What we don’t: Average-quality down and bulky packed size.

 For everyday activities like running errands, dropping the kids off at school, or taking a walk around the block, it’s hard to beat the warmth and styling of a down parka.
-Patagonia’s Down With It Parka stands out for its combination of premium build quality, attractive colorways and finishes, and thoughtful feature set, including a two-way front zip (vital for riding a bike or sitting in a parka) and removable hood.
-For insulation, you get a generous 8.5 ounces of 600-fill down—enough warmth for all but the most frigid winter conditions—and an extra-long (39.3-in.) center back length.
+Patagonia’s Down With It Parka stands out for its combination of premium build quality, attractive colorways and finishes, and thoughtful feature set, including a two-way front zip (vital for a parka if you'll be riding a bike or sitting) and a removable hood.
+For insulation, you get a generous 8.5 ounces of 100%-recycled 600-fill down—enough warmth for all but the most frigid winter conditions—and an extra-long (39.3-in.) center back length.
 All told, it’s no secret why the Down With It Parka has become one of the most well-loved winter jackets year after year.

 See the Patagonia Down With It Parka